TheThirdOne/rars/README.md

   - ScreenMagnifier, MARS Bot, Intro to Tools, Scavenger Hunt, and MARS Xray were removed from the included tools.
 ScreenMagnifier, MARS Bot, Intro to Tools, and Scavenger Hunt were removed because they provide little benefit.
 And MARS Xray was removed because it is not set up to work with RISC-V, however if someone ports it, it could be merged in.
   - Removed delayed branching
   - Removed the print feature
-  - Added a testing framework to verify compatability with the RISC-V specification
+  - Added a testing framework to verify compatibility with the RISC-V specification
   - Significant internal restructuring and refactoring.